 Graduates are required to accept a commission in the Navy or Marine Corps and to report for a period of obligated active service immediately on attainment of the baccalaureate degree.
-Graduates may request delay from active naval service to pursue graduate study at their own expense, leading to a Master's degree or doctoral degree in engineering, chemistry, physics, mathematics, or some subdivision of these fields.
+Graduates may request delay in active naval service to pursue graduate study at own expense, leading to a Master's Degree in engineering, chemistry, physics, mathematics, or some sub-division of these fields.